IgnisDa/ryot/docs/guides/integrations.md

 must be saved to your profile.
 To do so, go to the "Settings" tab and add a new integration under the "Integrations" tab.

+**NOTE**: An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.

 - ### Audiobookshelf

-  The [Audiobookshelf](https://www.audiobookshelf.org/) integration can sync all media which have a match from Audible.
+  The [Audiobookshelf](https://www.audiobookshelf.org) integration can sync all media which have a match from _Audible_.

-  An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.

-  ### Steps

-  - Obtain an API token as described in the Audiobookshelf [authentication](https://api.audiobookshelf.org/#authentication) docs.
+  1. Obtain an API token as described in the Audiobookshelf [authentication](https://api.audiobookshelf.org/#authentication) docs.
-  - Go to your Ryot user settings and add the correct details as described in the [yank](#yank-plugins) section.
+  2. Go to your Ryot user settings and add the correct details as described in the [yank](#yank-plugins) section.

 ## Sink plugins